 They don’t call it the establishment for nothing Establishment candidates won virtually all state senate races and most state house races.
 They have the inside track on fundraising, endorsements, and organization.
-Notably, several winning conservatives, including Beth Griffin, Tommy Brann, Shane Hernandez, Ben Frederick, and Scott VanSingel had substantial establishment support.

-Don’t split the vote Conservatives did much better this year than in 2014.
-Only in district 30 did a more conservative candidate likely lose due to vote splitting.
+Don’t split the vote Conservatives did much better this year than in past years.
+Senate district 12 is one example where a conservative candidate likely lost due to vote splitting.
 Conservatives may have benefited from splits in the establishment in senate districts 30 and house districts 40 and 81.

 Money is essential Money does not guarantee victory, but it is essential to get your message out.
 This is particularly true in local elections, which are often decided by name recognition.
 Look at how much winning conservative candidates raised.

-Exceptions are exceptional There is one huge exception to the above points.
-Steven Johnson, an unemployed 25-year-old military veteran and Christian constitutional conservative won district 72 with 30% in a five candidate field.
-He raised only 6K (most from him and his parents) yet beat two well-funded candidates and two elected officials.
-This mirrors Aaron Miller’s similarly unlikely win in 2014.
+Exceptions are exceptional The only Republican with bad fundraising to win nomination is Gary Eisen, a firearms instructor who raised only 3K.
+He had finished second in 2012, and apparently had built some support from that run.
+He joins Steven Johnson (2016) and Aaron Miller (2014) as candidates who beat the odds despite poor fundraising.
 So it is possible for a candidate who works hard to catch on with voters without the usual advantages.
 But it definitely isn’t the way to bet, and it shouldn’t be an excuse to ignore the usual path to victory.